codurance/site/_posts/2017-11-09-legacy-code-retreat.md

 - teamwork
 ---

 We recently hosted our very first Legacy Coderetreat here at Codurance London.
 The event was organised by Cyryl Płotnicki and [Robert Firek][9], with Daniel and myself helping and participating throughout the day.
-It was a success thanks to everyone that attended, a surprisingly good number for a Saturday morning.
+We had a very good number of attendees, especially given the fact that the event started very early on a Saturday morning.
 The event lasted the full day, split into 45min sessions, with a few minutes break between them.
-In the beginning of each session, the participants would choose a different pair and sometimes we were asked to delete our code between sessions.
+In the beginning of each session, the participants would choose a different person to pair with.

-The goal was to introduce some refactoring techniques (e.g. Golden Master Test, renaming, extract stateful code to pure functions, etc.) through piece of legacy code, the [Trivia Kata][1], with each session introducing new challenges as well as delivering the core values of solving them.
+Refactoring legacy code when introducing new features is an important skill which requires practice.
+The goal of the event was to learn some refactoring techniques by working with a piece of legacy code, [Trivia Kata][1], with each session introducing new challenges.
 For example, how can we be confident enough to change a code so coupled and full of [Code Smells][2] that writing Unit Tests becomes impractical?
-Then, after the session is finished, a 10min retrospective would take place and participants had the opportunity to give feedback and share what they learnt.
+Each session would introduce a technique to deal with a situation like this and let people familiarize themselves with it via exercises.
+Then, after the session finished, a 10min retrospective would take place and participants had the opportunity to give feedback and share what they learnt.

 <center>
 <img src="{{site.baseurl}}/assets/img/custom/blog/2017-10-27-full-office-at-coderetreat.jpg" alt=“full-office-at-coderetreat” class="img img-responsive" style="height: 70%; width: 80%;"/>
 </center>
 <br/>

-The idea to organise the Legacy Coderetreat in London came after Cyryl and Robert successfully ran it in Toulouse, France.
-Refactoring legacy code when introducing new features is an important skill which requires practice.
-The event introduced a few important techniques, while providing the ideal environment for the participants to pair with each other, share skills, trying new languages, learning tools and shortcuts.

 Here's how the sessions took place: